SilentComics/Strip/README.md

 [Theme wiki](https://github.com/SilentComics/Silent-Comics-Wordpress-Theme/wiki/SilentComic-WordPress-Theme-wiki)

 ## Code review needed
-Coding is the *learning by doing* side of the project for me.
-I'm by no means a WordPress developer and there are countless improvements to be made.

 Do you know how to improve this theme?
 Please send your findings and suggestions over to hoa // @ // silent-comics.com

 ## Other ways you can help: